Arantxa Rus: 2011

-2012: Best season, French Open fourth round, career-high ranking
+2012: Best season, French Open 4th round, career-high ranking

-Started year at Brisbane, lost qualifying first-round match to Arantxa Parra Santonja and lost to Vania King in the same round at Sydney.
+At the Brisbane, she lost her qualifying first-round match to Arantxa Parra Santonja and then lost to Vania King in the same round at Sydney.
 In her second Australian Open main-draw appearance, she lost to Lesia Tsurenko, in two sets.

-She missed Fed Cup matches due to a tooth infection, and then lost in Qatar qualifying first round against Caroline Garcia.
+She missed Fed Cup matches due to a tooth infection, and then lost in the Qatar Ladies Open qualifying first round against Caroline Garcia.
 She went on in Dubai and defeated Barbora Záhlavová-Strýcová in the qualifying first round, and Ons Jabeur in the second before she lost to Simona Halep in final qualifying round.

 She went over to the Indian Wells Open but lost to Elena Baltacha in the first round.
 After that, she played an ITF tournament in Clearwater.
 She defeated Tetiana Luzhanska and Sachia Vickery before losing to Garbiñe Muguruza.
 She then headed over to the Miami Open, where she beat Caroline Garcia before she lost to Misaki Doi.

-Then, on her first clay tournament of the year, The Oaks Club Challenger, she won her first title after ITF Nantes in 2009.
-She defeated Misaki Doi, Irina Falconi, Florencia Molinero, Edina Gallovits-Hall and in the final Sesil Karatantcheva.
+Then, in her first clay tournament of the year, The Oaks Club Challenger, she won the first title since Nantes in 2009.
+She defeated Misaki Doi, Irina Falconi, Florencia Molinero, Edina Gallovits-Hall, and in the final, Sesil Karatantcheva.
 She played in Charleston and lost in the first round against Anna Tatishvili in three sets.
-In Brussels, she reached the second round after beating Zheng Jie, but had to retire because of a lower back injury in her second-round match against Sofia Arvidsson.
+In Brussels, she reached the second round by beating Zheng Jie, but had to retire because of a lower back injury in her second-round match against Sofia Arvidsson.

-Rus entered Roland Garros main draw based on her ranking and reached the second round, after Jamie Hampton retired with Rus leading 6–4, 4–3.
+Rus entered Roland Garros main draw based on her ranking and reached the second round, after Jamie Hampton retired with Rus leading.
 She then beat Virginie Razzano, who had a shock win over Serena Williams in the first round, in two sets.
 Subsequently, for the first time in her career, she reached the last 16 of a major tournament with a victory in three sets over 25th seed Julia Görges.
 She lost in the fourth round to 23rd seed Kaia Kanepi in three sets.
 Rus was the first Dutchwoman in 19 years to reach the fourth round in Paris (the last being Brenda Schultz-McCarthy in 1993).

 She entered Wimbledon Championships and beat Misaki Doi in the first round.
-She then shocked fifth seeded Samantha Stosur 6–2, 0–6, 6–4 in the second.
+She then shocked fifth seeded Samantha Stosur in three sets in the second round.
 Rus lost in the third round to Peng Shuai in straight sets.
-It was her best Wimbledon result in her career.
-Afterwards, she reached semifinals at the $100k Biarritz tournament played on clay.
-Her last win at WTA-level was in Dallas, as she went on to lose in the first round at the US Open, Seoul, Linz and Luxembourg tournaments.
+It was the best Wimbledon result in her career.
+Afterwards, she reached semifinals at the 100k Biarritz tournament played on clay.
+Her last win at WTA Tour-level was in Dallas, as she went on to lose in the first round at the US Open, Seoul, Linz and Luxembourg tournaments.

-Rus finished the year ranked 68 in the world, her best year-end ranking.
+Rus finished the year ranked No. 68 in the world, her best year-end ranking.